 - A really hot hair dryer

 - The first thing you need to do is take the paper off of the crayons.
 This is a bit tedious but it has to be done.
-Make one of your kids do it!
+Pro Tip: Make the kids do it!

 - Glue the crayons to the top of the pumpkin.
-The pumpkins are round so if you don’t do this they wont stay put.
-Make sure you let the glue dry before trying to melt them or they will slip right off.
-Another fun part is to let your kids pick their colors.
-It was also kind of fun to teach them how to create a pattern so everything would look uniform.
+The pumpkins are round, so the crayons will fall off if you don’t do this step.
+Make sure you let the glue dry before trying to melt the crayons, or they will slip right off.
+Pro Tip: Let your kids pick their own colors.
+It’s also fun to teach your kids how to create a pattern with the colors.

-5. After we were done we let them dry for about 15 minutes.
-You could add glitter or anything else decorative if you want to be creative.
-Draw on a scary face or just leave them as is!
+- After we were done, we let them dry for about 15 minutes.
+You could add glitter or anything else decorative if you want to be more creative.
+Draw on a scary face, or just leave them as is!
 I also think it would look super cool with a black pumpkin and neon crayons!
-Next year for sure 🙂

 This idea is also really fun if you need to come up with a craft project for your kid’s school.
 It doesn’t take much time, and the kids really enjoy it.
 We hope you do, too!
 So happy almost Halloween, everyone!